← Back to Resource Hub

 Hygiene or structural concernsReplacement may be safer

-Useful retrofits include digital temperature control, improved temperature sensor placement, upgraded valves, better insulation, safer electrical panels, and improved drainability.
+Useful retrofits include digital temperature control, improved temperature sensor placement, upgraded valves, better insulation, agitator service, safer electrical panels, improved drainability, and CIP-friendly modifications where feasible.

 Frequently Asked Questions